 In this Article

-Your 18-week old baby weight gain will have reduced a bit compared to how it was earlier since most of the development now occurs in matters of mental and emotional aspects.
-That being said, there are still many changes that happen in the physical behaviour and motor coordination portions of his body.
+Your baby will continue to gain weight but his weight gain will reduce a bit in comparison to the previous months.
+From now on, his emotional and mental development will start.
+That being said, there are still many changes that will happen in the physical behaviour and motor coordination portions of his body.
 Having started rolling over already or being pretty much on the verge of doing that, your baby will now fall in love with the concept of movement and would want to engage himself in carrying it out.
-Most babies will be constantly wriggling when you hold them or wrap them, and at times might bump their head on the floor, or fall of the couch and so on.
-Although rarely do any falls cause damage to the baby, extra precautions do need to be taken to prevent the worst from happening.
-Since your baby is now interacting with other people without worry, you might think of hiring someone to take care of your child while you start making your plans to get back to work.
+Your baby may constantly wriggle if you hold him or wrap him, and at times might bump his head on the floor or fall of the couch, and so on.
+If your baby has started rolling over, you need to take extra precautions to prevent the worst from happening.

 [Also Read: 4 Months Old Baby Development]

 - Although wrapping your baby when he sleeps will help him prevent from doing any harm to himself, many recommend leaving your baby as is.
-This allows him to move his limbs a lot more than before, which then assist him in learning to walk.
+This will allow him to move his limbs a lot more than before, which will then help him learn to walk.

-- At this 17 week mark, most of the teeth start preparing themselves by taking their positions under the gums and start rising one by one.
-If your baby is one of those with the early teething tendencies, there is a high probability that the front teeth of the bottom gum might already be starting to show themselves near the surface, just about to cut it.
+- By this time, your little one’s teeth will start preparing themselves by taking their positions under the gums and erupt slowly.
+If your baby has early teething tendencies, there is a high probability that the front teeth of the bottom gum might already be starting to show themselves near the surface, just about to cut it.

-- The perception of space, depth and coordination would have improved quite a lot.
+- By this time, his perception of space, depth, and coordination will have improved quite a lot.
 His judgement in going for objects and grabbing them will be met by a reduced number of failures.
 Being able to look at multiple objects and follow those with his eyes will start becoming a normal task for him.

-- Communication develops a lot more as he tries to repeat the sounds you make and establish contact with you.
+- His communication skills will develop a lot (as per his age though) more as he will try to imitate the sounds you make and establish contact with you.
 This can be escalated further as you repeat back the sounds he makes but in a louder voice or a different tone.
 It acts as validation and encourages him to communicate more often.
-Using different objects to make sounds also acts in the same way.
+Using different objects to make sounds will also help in the same way.

 [Also Read: 4 Months Old Baby Milestones]

 Most mothers tend to start making their way to return back to work or at least take some time off to catch up with work-related activities from home.
-This might necessitate feeding your baby via a bottle especially if he has been purely been feeding off your breast for all this while.
+This might necessitate feeding your baby via a bottle especially if he has been purely feeding off your breast all this while.
 Many babies do accept the bottle quickly since the increased flow and convenience works in their favour.
-Other babies might want the presence and comfort of a breast they trust and might not accept the bottle readily.
+Other babies might want breastmilk and may not accept the bottle readily.

 One way to work this out would be to keep a bottle by your side while you are breastfeeding your baby.
-After a while, you can pull away from your breast and try introducing the bottle.
-A few repetitions of these might make your baby believe that the bottle is an extension of you and start drinking from the bottle as well.
+You can introduce the bottle gradually.
+If you introduce it slowly and repeatedly, it will make your baby believe that the bottle is an extension of you and start drinking from the bottle as well.
 Gradually, you can then let your baby lie by your side and feed him using a bottle or ask somebody else to help you out with that.
-Some babies might reject a bottle but accept milk through a cup or so.
+Some babies reject a bottle but accept milk through a cup or so.
 If any other person is going to be taking care of the feeds in your absence, do make sure they have a proper understanding of how much feeding is necessary and an approximate schedule that your baby is used to.

-If possible, keep breastmilk stored so that it can be given via the bottle and resort to giving the formula only if this isn’t a possibility.
+If possible, pump the breastmilk and store it so that it can be given via bottle; and resort to giving the formula only if this isn’t a possibility.
 Your parents or relatives of the earlier generation might take care of your baby and find it appropriate to introduce solid foods since that was the norm in their times.
 It is important to make it expressly clear to abstain from giving any solids.
-Your baby might show interest in wanting to taste something on seeing others have their food.
-Please do not fall for it even if it ends up with your baby crying.
+Your baby might show interest in wanting to taste something on seeing others have their food but don’t start with solids yet.
+Your little one is still too young to be given solids.

 [Also Read: 4 Months Old Baby Food]

-For an 18-week old baby, sleep still remains the most important aspect of their growth.
-Any distractions might cause him to refrain from sleeping properly.
+For an 18-week old baby, sleep still remains the most important aspect of his growth.
+Any distractions may disrupt his sleep and make him cranky.
 If others are taking care of him, do let them know of any techniques or any music that is beneficial in making him fall asleep quickly.
-Holding him for a while, cuddling him, or taking a small stroll in the pram, might all work in favour of sleep.
-The schedule of falling asleep might be slightly disturbed by it but most babies do get used to it soon.
+Holding him for a while, cuddling him, or taking a small stroll in the pram, and other such activities can make him fall asleep.
 There isn’t a particular need to wrap your baby up when he sleeps at this age.
-The motor movement is essential to growth.
-So, it is important to note that there are no hard toys or objects as such in the vicinity of the baby while he sleeps, which he could hold by mistake and whack himself with.
+But you must make sure that there are no hard toys or objects on your baby’s bed while he sleeps or he might hold them in his sleep and get hurt.

 [Also Read: 4 Months Old Baby Sleep]